YtaloGabriel/ytalogabriel/README.md

-# Welcome to my Github!
+# Hey, there 👋!
+Welcome to my Github!
-## Hello 👋, I'm Ytalo Gabriel, a student passionate about technology, I've been a web developer since 2015, focusing on front end.
+## I'm Ytalo Gabriel, a student passionate about technology, I've been a web developer since 2015, focusing on front end.

 <details>
   <summary>👦 More about me</summary>